Skip to main content Skip to complementary content

 Now you are ready to start configuring your experiment, but before you start, let's have a look at the dataset.

-We start out in the schema view.
+We start out in the Data tab.
+The default view is the Table rows Schema view.
 Here we can see a table where each row represents a column in your dataset.
 Statistics and insights have been generated in automatic data preparation.
 You might have to scroll to the right-hand side of the schema to see the Insights.

 We can see that AccountID has been excluded due to high cardinality.
 This means that the column contains too many unique values.
 The feature Country has been excluded for the opposite reason: the value is the same for all rows.
 These two features would not provide any value to the machine learning models.